JfHxV/Zecoar-Modpack/README-EN.md

 **More interesting things**

 Classic modpack too boring?
-We have gameplay EX pack, [Clike to know](https://github.com/ZfIxV/Zecoar-Modpack/tree/main/overrides/mods-ex/README-EN.md)
+We have gameplay EX pack, [Click to know more](https://github.com/ZfIxV/Zecoar-Modpack/tree/main/overrides/mods-ex/README-EN.md)

+**Like our resourcepack？**

+Our resourcepack will be independent of the Zecoar Modpack starting from 1.21, and you can use it in the corresponding version.
+Please rest assured that you can still see it in the Zecoar Modpack after 1.21.[Click to know more](https://github.com/ZfIxV/Zarba-Respack/tree/main/README-EN.md)

 **Feedback**